highlight/otel-fastapi-example/README.md

 # Python / OTel Quickstart

+This repository is built by highlight.io, an open source observability platform that has both a cloud service and a self-hosted offering.

-This repository is built by highlight.io.
-If you want to get started with a simple OpenTelemetry (OTel) backend with a cloud service, you can head over to [highlight.io](https://highlight.io).
+OpenTelemetry is a spec supported by many observability providers, but if you want an opinionated, easy to use, and fully featured observability platform, you can head over to [highlight.io](https://highlight.io).

 ## Development Setup